DrDaveTurner/HPC-User/episodes/r.md

 whole dataframes to files than the line-by-line approaches that other languages use.
-Dataframes in R are designed internally to be very flexible to enable all of this, but this same implementation makes them extemely inneficient from a computational view when working with larger data sets.
+Dataframes in R are designed internally to be very flexible to enable all of this, but this same design choice makes them extemely inneficient from a computational view when working with larger data sets.

 The best example of this is the **rbind()** function which is used to build a dataframe.
-It is very common to build a row of data then use **rbind()** to add it to the dataframe, but internally R must allocate an entirely new area of memory and copy all the existing data over as well as the new data.
+It is very common to build a row of data using **cbind()**then use **rbind()** to add the row to the dataframe table, but internally R must allocate an entirely new area of memory and copy all the existing data over as well as the new data.
 This is because R is a column-major language so elements